iSamarthDubey/nexum-obscura/README.md

 ---

-## 🏆 National CyberShield Hackathon 2025
+## 🏆 Project made for National CyberShield Hackathon 2025

-Built with ❤️ for the National CyberShield Hackathon 2025, Under CIIS Summit 2025, Conducted by Madhya Pradesh Police.
+Built with ❤️ for the National CyberShield Hackathon 2025, Under CIIS 2025, Conducted by Madhya Pradesh Police.

 **Team**: Obscura Collective
 **Year**: 2025